Towards a general-purpose foundation model for fMRI analysis: Discussion

-Unlike ROI-based approaches that discard anatomical context through atlas parcellation~\cite{he2022meta,kim2023large}, NeuroSTORM's volume-level processing preserves spatiotemporal relationships critical for modeling brain activities.
-The STRD module advances noise resilience by reconstructing both brain signals and noise from heterogenous population during masked pre-training.
-Moreover, we design a fMRI analysis benchmark which meets key requirements for evaluating foundation models in neuroimaging: (1) task diversity (regression/classification across neurodevelopmental, psychiatric, and neurodegenerative conditions), (2) biological plausibility (alignment between predicted phenotypes and known neuromarkers), and (3) clinical transferability (efficacy in low-data regimes through prompt tuning).
-The inclusion of retrieval and tfMRI classification tasks further tests the model's capacity to decode fine-grained semantic content, which is absent in the benchmark of previous fMRI analytical models.
+Moreover, we design a fMRI analysis benchmark which meets key requirements for evaluating foundation models in neuroimaging: (1) task diversity (regression/classification across neurodevelopmental, psychiatric, and neurodegenerative conditions), (2) feature-space validity (demonstrated by the structured embeddings uncovered in the fMRI re-ID task), and (3) clinical transferability (efficacy in low-data regimes through prompt tuning).
+The inclusion of re-identification and state classification tasks further tests the model's capacity to decode fine-grained semantic content, which is absent in the benchmark of previous fMRI analytical models.

 NeuroSTORM demonstrates statistically superior performance across all benchmarking tasks compared to state-of-the-art methods.
-For disease diagnosis, it achieves 75.2\% accuracy on schizophrenia detection (HCP-EP) and 60.4\% AUROC differentiating ADHD subtypes (UCLA), outperforming ROI-based approaches by 15.3\% and 22.7\% respectively.
-The model attains 93.3\% gender classification accuracy (HCP-YA) with 3.4 years MAE in age prediction, reducing errors by 38\% versus SwiFT~\cite{kim2023swift} through spatiotemporal redundancy dropout.
-Phenotype prediction reveals strong alignment with established biomarkers, such as the 0.429 PCC for emotion task.
-Notably, NeuroSTORM achieves 79.4\% brain-to-image retrieval accuracy (NSD dataset), approaching specialized vision-language models like MindEyeV2 (98.3\%) while using raw volumes rather than annotated ROIs.
-Task fMRI classification reaches 92.6\% accuracy across seven different states, confirming effective adaptation to both resting-state and task activity patterns.
+For disease diagnosis, it achieves 69.06\% accuracy on schizophrenia detection (HCP-EP) and 50.66\% accuracy differentiating ADHD subtypes (UCLA), outperforming ROI-based approaches by 1.44\% and 3.54\% respectively.
+The model attains 93.28\% gender classification accuracy (HCP-YA) with 8.24 MAE in age prediction, reducing errors by 5.5\% versus SwiFT~\cite{kim2023swift}.
+Phenotype prediction reveals strong alignment with established biomarkers, such as the 0.419 PCC for emotion task in HCP-YA dataset. fMRI state classification reaches 92.4\% accuracy across seven different states, confirming effective adaptation to both resting-state and task activity patterns.
 Notably, we observe that ROI-based methods exhibit lower performance compared to volume-based approaches, due to the loss of state-related information during downsampling operations; this finding is also consistent with reported results in previous works~\cite{nguyen2020attend}.
+Furthermore, NeuroSTORM surpasses the transformer-based SwiFT on the vast majority of tasks, this comparison validates the effectiveness of our SWM backbone; Sec.~\ref{sec:methods} further shows that NeuroSTORM attains these gains while consuming less GPU memory, underscoring the computational efficiency of the proposed architecture.
+This improvement benefits from the window mixing and state space model design that captures long-range spatiotemporal dependencies without incurring the quadratic complexity of full self-attention.